BlackManta1/Test-Source-Control/README.md

 # Test-Source-Control
-Learn how use Xcode and GitHub
+Learn how to use Xcode and GitHub